Today, I’ll explain exactly how to create the effect of a floating person in your photo.

 Now, we’ll remove the support prop by masking.
 Make sure you’ve selected the layer mask thumbnail.

-Make sure the color of the brush is set to black to do this.
-Use different sizes and a mix of hard and soft brushes to get the best result.
+Ensure the brush’s color is set to black to do this.
+And use different sizes and a mix of hard and soft brushes to get the best result.

-In the mask thumbnail, you can see black and white areas now.
+In the mask thumbnail, you will see black-and-white areas.
 The black areas represent the parts in the photo you’ve removed.

 Step 4: Add a Shadow

-To make floating more realistic, we need to add a shadow.
-Select the “Create new layer icon” to add a new layer.
+Add a shadow of your subject to make the floating person look more realistic.
+Select the “Create new layer” icon to add a new layer.

 Remember I told you to use soft light when shooting?
 You’ll get the best results with a soft brush.
-The color of the shadow will depend on the color of the floor.
+And the color of the shadow will depend on the color of the floor.

-Usually black will work best.
-If the floor in your photo has a particular color, you can add some of that color to the shadow for a more natural result.
+Usually, black will work best.
+If the floor in your photo has a particular color, you can add some of that color to the shadow (in the color picker) for a more natural result.